 Program Configuration and Eligibility Criteria

-The ACCIP is designed for licensed physical therapists who are APTA-Credential CIs and have supervised at least one student.
+The ACCIP is designed for licensed physical therapists who have supervised at least one student since becoming an APTA-Credentialed CI.
 Requirements to register for the ACCIP include:

 - Current license as a physical therapist/physiotherapist.